 How many of us have any idea how all these gadgets really work?
 Who made the conceptual breakthroughs that prepared the ground for the personal computer revolution, and who carried anything to fruition?

-That thought led us on to do some digging, the result of which is the list below of 50 of the mathematicians, logicians, and computer scientists.
+That thought led us on to do some digging.
+With the help of AcademicInfluence.com we have created the list below of 50 of the mathematicians, logicians, and computer scientists.
 They are the ones who did most of the scientific spadework that laid the foundations for the world we live in today.

 However, a number of the most important of those folks are now dead, and our list includes living people only.
 For that reason, we are also providing below a brief timeline of the breakthroughs of the first generation of thinkers who made major contributions to the development of the electronic digital computer.